kevin-dillon/kevin-dillon/README.md

 ### Hi, I'm Kevin 👋

-I'm a junior at Cal State Fullerton studying Computer Science.

-I'm an incoming intern at Bank of America for Summer 2021.
-During Summer 2020, I was an intern at Berkeley Lab.
+Currently, I'm a junior at Cal State Fullerton studying Computer Science.
+I'm expected to graduate in May 2022.
+During Summer 2020, I was an intern at Berekeley Lab (Lawrence Berkeley National Laboratory).
+Next summer I will be joining Bank of America as a software engineering intern.

 <!--
 **kevin-dillon/kevin-dillon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.